biojava/biojava.github.io/wiki/BioJava:CookBook4.0.md

     file?](BioJava:CookBook:PDB:read3.0 "wikilink")
 -   [How can I parse a .mmcif
     file?](BioJava:CookBook:PDB:mmcif "wikilink")
+-   [What is the BioJava structure datamodel?](BioJava:CookBook:PDB:datamodel "wikilink")
 -   [How can I access the atoms in a structure?](BioJava:CookBook:PDB:atoms "wikilink")
 -   [How can I do calculations on